trgint/trg.hhc.autobackup/README.md

-#Hilton Automated SunSystems backup Powershell script
+#Hilton Automated SunSystems backup

+This repository will be used to host the auto backup powershell script and to track the latest version.

 ##Getting Started:

+[TOC]

 ###Install 7z